Spring Boot Chain of Responsibility Pattern Example

 Applying the Chain of Responsibility

-- If a step can resolve the hash, it returns the result.
+- If a handler can resolve the hash, it returns the self.

 - Otherwise, it forwards the request to the next step in the chain.